CPD Pilot Programme

 - The gaps in your competency

 - The targets for competency improvement, or countermeasures

 The template for the plan is shown below:

-The is plan is designed to be fit one side of A3 paper, using bullet points and succinctly written.
+The plan is designed to fit on one side of A3 paper, using bullet points and succinctly written.
 If the plan strays on to two pages, you will be requested to edit it so it fits on one page!
 Guidance notes are provided for each section and sample plans are also available.

 Ongoing CPD Activity Updating